-If a student's clothing or grooming is in violation of the dress code, the student will be required to change clothing or grooming and may be sent home to do so.
-Refusal to change will result in disciplinary action, which may include isolation from the student body until appropriate change is made.
+If a student's clothing is in violation of the dress code, the student will be asked to change clothing.
+Valley West maintains a collection of tee shirts, sweatshirts, pants and shoes that students may borrow in order to bring them into compliance with the dress code.
+Refusal to change may result in disciplinary action, which may include being sent home or spending the day with support staff.